will-lumley/FaviconFinder/README.md

 For the `.ico` download type, you can request FaviconFinder searchs for a filename of your choosing.

+In addition, you can also let FaviconFinder know that you'd like the HTML of the website parsed and analysed for a meta-refresh-redirect tag, and query the new URL if found.

 Here's how you'd make that request: